ceph/ceph/doc/rados/operations/authentication.rst

    sudo ceph auth get-or-create client.foo osd 'allow rw' mon 'allow r' > keyring.foo

-.. note: User names are associated to user types, which include ``client`` ``osd``, ``mon``, and ``mds``.
+.. note:: User names are associated to user types, which include ``client`` ``osd``, ``mon``, and ``mds``.
 In most cases, you will be creating keys for ``client`` users.